FeezyHendrix/FeezyHendrix/README.md

 ### Hi!
-I'm a Senior Software Engineer with 6+ years of Experience in Writing  Javascript, TypeScript and Python
+I'm a Senior Software Engineer with 6+ years of Experience in Writing  Javascript, TypeScript, Golang and Python

 ### Technology Stacks
 - Language: Typescript, Python, Golang